 The Difference Between Green and Hazel Eyes

-There are clear differences between green and hazel eyes, but yet it is easy to mistake one for the other.
+There are clear differences between green and hazel eyes, but it is easy to mistake one for the other.
 A green eye usually has a solid green hue with more or less a single color throughout the iris.
-A hazel eye, on the other hand, has more going for it than the average green eye.
-Hazel eyes are multi-coloured, with a shade of green and a characteristic burst of brown or gold radiating outwards from around the pupil.
+Hazel eyes are multi-colored, with a shade of green and a characteristic burst of brown or gold radiating outwards from around the pupil.

 One solid hue of green